nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div id="divideDocs" class="indented">
   <box>

-  {{ icon_tip }} Recommended: **Divide <tooltip content="i.e., work related to the User Guide and the Developer Guide">documentation work</tooltip> among team members equally; preferably based on enhancements/features each person would be adding** %%e.g., If you are the person planing to add a feature X, you should be the person to describe the feature X in the User Guide and in the Developer Guide%%.
+  {{ icon_tip }} Recommended: **Divide <tooltip content="i.e., work related to the User Guide and the Developer Guide">documentation work</tooltip> among team members so that each person does a non-trivial amount of documentation; preferably based on enhancements/features each person would be adding** %%e.g., If you are the person planing to add a feature X, you should be the person to describe the feature X in the User Guide and in the Developer Guide%%.

-  %%Reason: In the final project evaluation your documentation skills will be graded based on sections of the User/Developer Guide you have written.%%
+  %%Reason: In the final project evaluation your documentation skills will be graded based on sections of the User/Developer Guide you wrote.%%

   {{ embed_topic("tp-grading.md#criteria-documentation", "Admin " + icon_embedding + " **tP: Grading → Documentation**", "3") }}
   <p/>